 The UE can autonomously change the Pre-MG status from activation to deactivation or vice versa based on any of the following triggering conditions listed below.
 The UE shall also autonomously determine the Pre-MG status based on all the concurrent triggering conditions occurring jointly:

 - DCI, timer or RRC based active BWP switching,

+- Activation/deactivation of SCell(s),

 - Addition/removal of any measurement object(s)

+- Addition/release/change of a SCell in carrier aggregation,

 The UE shall autonomously determine the status of the per-UE Pre-MG pattern as deactivated immediately after the configuration of the per-UE Pre-MG pattern or when any of the triggering conditions above is satisfied provided that all the configured measurements can be performed without measurement gaps.